cepdnaclk/e19-4yp-RISC-V-Based-ASIP-for-Accelerating-DNA-Sequence-Alignment-on-Embedded-Systems/README.md

 ---

-## 🤝 Contributing

-If you're interested in computational genomics, RISC-V hardware design, or embedded bioinformatics applications, feel free to contribute!

----

 ## 🧠 Acknowledgments

 This research is conducted as part of ongoing academic efforts in **computational bioengineering** and **hardware-software co-design for genomics**.